Fetching multiple model items

 }

 Additionally, you can also use multiple filters to retrieve only specific content items from a model.
-Read more in Filtering collections.
+Check out the Filtering options reference for more details.

 Arguments

-The following arguments are available or required when querying a collection:
+The following arguments are available or required when querying multiple items:

 Advanced multi-type filtering